cllebrun/cllebrun.github.io/labs/1.2 Lab Node.js - Cloud Foundry - Watson/README.md

 command to view your apps status and see the URL.

-# Step 5 - Add a database
+# Step 5 - Deploy the app

 Next, we'll add a NoSQL database to this application and set up the application so that it can run locally and on the IBM Cloud Platform.
 You can do it using the IBM Cloud UI or the CLI: